 Don’t get me wrong.
-If you like playing with duck tape, go ahead and enter the Duck Tape scholarship contest.
+If you like playing with duct tape, go ahead and enter the Duck Tape scholarship contest.
 If you have time to write an essay for a $500 local scholarship, do it and you’ll have your books paid for.

-But if you really need a scholarship to pay for school, you’re looking in the wrong place.
+But if you really need a scholarship to pay for college, you’re looking in the wrong place.
 The largest amount of “gift” money for individual students comes from colleges and universities, not the local Rotary Club.

 According to Trends in Student Aid 2022, institutional grants make up the largest source of “free” money representing 50% of all grant money.